CCBlueX/LiquidBounce/README.md

 [X](https://x.com/CCBlueX)
 </div>

-LiquidBounce is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft.
+麻子Bounce is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft.

+由余胜军徒儿编写

+This project is fork from [LiquidBounce](https://github.com/CCBlueX/LiquidBounce)
 ## Issues

 If you notice any bugs or missing features, you can let us know by opening an